sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 This is the art of using atomic variables in a lambda expression.

-##  End + Credits
+##  Conclusion + Credits

 This was a project which took about 2 months to make

 I got A TON of help from @CodeLongAndPros with his reviewing, Thanks a lot :D

 The last topic on lambda expressions is by @AstOwOlfo and helped with some reviewing :3

 I also got some help near the end from @dakshg with reviewing and adding stuff :D (I know him irl)

 I know this may be a bad tutorial for some people because of the typing errors and general Messiness and I have not gone around to correcting it.
 If this gets enough support(upvotes), then I might go back and fix it.
 I also cut the OOP lesson short because I did not have the heart to continue doing it and it is extremely complicated and I am sure you can find many sources online.

 I hope you all learned a lot in this tutorial!

 > Have a good day, and happy coding! ;)

 **Also, I do not think I ask this a lot but because I think I put a lot of effort into this, I will ask this: PLEASE UPVOTE IF YOU ENJOYED.
 IT REALLY MOTIVATES ME TO CONTINUE WORKING ON THESE KINDS OF THINGS.
 NO THIS IS NOT SOME KIND OF GARBAGE 100 line tutorial that teaches you nothig.
 THIS IS AT LEAST 1400 lines and 2 1/2 months of work!**

 Other notes:

 * I will have a bash tutorial coming up probably.
 I made one on [windows command prompt](https://repl.it/talk/learn/Windows-CMD-tutorial-batch/57385) but thats for windows.
 Repl uses bash so bash it is.

 * Feel free to fork the attached repl and make changes to it.
 I have made some errors in grammar, punctuation, and sometimes, I sometimes make the size of the headers incorrect like make a lesson in a unit have `##` instead of `###`

 ## EDIT: IF YOU HAVE ANY QUESTIONS, PLEASE ASK IN THE COMMENTS.
+## Edit 2: Punctuation, Typos, And Markdown Is Now Fixed By @lightningrock